adityaraju926/workout-assistant/README.md

 - **Traditional Machine Learning (TF-IDF Collaborative Filtering)**: This model uses TF-IDF to create the exercise embeddings from the description, type, body parts, and difficulty.
 Then, cosine similarity is used to find similar exercises and users based on the prior embeddings to provide the exercise recommendations using content-based similarity matching.

 - **Deep Learning (Neural Collaborative Filtering)**: This model uses a collaborative filtering approach by first building neural networks with embedding layers for users and exercises.
 Then, it trains on the patterns using binary cross-entropy loss and extracts the learned embeddings to find similar exercises and users.
-Then, the recommendations are provided based on the NN predictions.
+Then, the recommendations are provided based on the NN predictions. **This is the approach used for the UI flow**

 ## Data Preprocessing Steps